 Beans for breakfast was not something that I ever imagined I would be eating but, in Morocco it’s a common dish for breakfast or lunch.
 You’ll most often find it served in small street food stalls and it’s very inexpensive.
 It’s seriously one of our favorite dishes!

-I would argue that the version cooked in a clay pot for hours is certainly the most tasty version however few of us have the pot or a charcoal oven that we can tend for 12 hours or more.
-Instead I tested out the recipe using an Instant Pot and while it’s not exactly the same it’s a fair substitute!
+I would argue that the version cooked in a clay pot for hours is certainly the tastiest version however few of us have the pot or a charcoal oven that we can tend for 12 hours or more.
+Instead, I tested out the recipe using an Instant Pot and while it’s not exactly the same it’s a fair substitute!

 I decided to make this a completely vegetarian recipe but sometimes it is made by cooking with some meat.
 The most typical way you’ll find it in Morocco is actually with pieces of sheep stomach.
 But it can also be made with dried meat known as khlia (it’s a bit like beef jerky).
+Of course, you can go with just a regular piece of chicken, beef or lamb too.
 For me, the vegetarian version works just fine!

 I also think you’ll appreciate the ingredient list for this recipe is pretty basic, and you probably have most of these items on hand.

 Moroccan white bean (cannellini bean) recipe cooked using an Instant Pot.
 An easy breakfast or main dish item that can be made extra quickly with the instant pot.

 - 5 garlic cloves (or more!)